 Is the Waterpik Traveler Worth It?

-There are a few minor gripes we have with the Waterpik WP-300 Traveler/WP-250 Nano water flosser.
+There are a few minor gripes we have with the Waterpik Traveler water flosser.
 First, its pressure settings do not have as wide of a range as other countertop flossers.
 Furthermore, its flosser handle felt flimsy and cheap.
 It does not have a swivel feature and you cannot rotate the tips for a better angle.
 We have heard stories of people frying their unit when plugging it into 220v outlets.

 With that said, it has the same cleaning power as a countertop water flosser and is compact enough to take with you on trips.
 The included flosser tips and premium travel case allows you to be flexible with how you floss and facilitates easier travel.
 The large water reservoir (for a portable product) lets you floss to your heart’s content without worrying about the water running out before you’re finished.
 Overall, we feel the Waterpik Traveler is a an affordable product that you should consider using to maintain your dental hygiene while traveling.